Examples of American Federation of Labor in the following topics:

 - Although the initial draft was more ambitious than the document finally passed by Congress after a long legal battle, federal law that established minimum wages, maximum working hours, and ban on child labor set a standard for how U.S. labor would negotiate future working conditions.

 - Although federal holidays were at first applicable only to federal employees in the District of Columbia, Congress extended coverage in 1885 to all federal employees.

 - In 1888 and 1894, respectively, Decoration Day (now Memorial Day) and Labor Day were created.

-- Since 1970, the United American Indians of New England has accused the United States and European settlers of fabricating the Thanksgiving story and of whitewashing the genocide and injustice against American Indians.
+- Since 1970, the United American Indians of New England organization has accused the United States and European settlers of fabricating the Thanksgiving story and of whitewashing the genocide of and injustice against American Indians.

 - Discuss the rise of holidays and their role in the development of American culture